svub/nunya/_SETUP.md

 * Add the `SECRET_CONTRACT_ADDRESS` to `secretContractAddress` in the relevant config.secret.<network> in ./nunya/packages/secret-contracts-scripts/src/config/deploy.ts
 * Add the terminal log to ./logs/instantiateOutput.log

-* TODO: Add the ABI of the uploaded and instantiated EVM Gateway contract from ./nunya/packages/hardhat/artifacts/contracts/Gateway.sol/Gateway.json to ./nunya/packages/secret-contracts-scripts/src/config/abi.ts for use in submit.ts

 * View logs at ./logs/instantiateOutput.log
 * View on Secret Testnet block explorer at https://testnet.ping.pub/secret/